 As I mentioned, for me a ski holiday is all about the skiing – and what great skiing there is in Lech Zurs am Arlberg.
 In our two full days, and two half days, we explored pretty much all the open runs in the Lech, Zurs and Warth ski areas.

 From Lech you can head up the mountain on either side of the river.
 From the same side as the Hotel Der Berghof you can take the Rufikopfbahn gondola, from the top of which you can ski down to Zurs via an undulating piste with a few flat sections.
-It is worth noting that from the top of Rufikopfbahn you cannot ski back to Lech by piste.
+From the top of Rufikopfbahn you can take the Langerzug red run to return to Lech by piste.

 On the other side of the river is the ski school and beginner area, plus a range of lifts that whisk you up the mountain.
 Most of the runs back down into the village are wide and reasonably steep blues.
 They are not great for beginners or nervous intermediates, but are a lot of fun if you are a confident skier or snowboarder.